Please now read and complete our equal opportunities form to complete your application.

 Implementing the policy

-Shooting Star Children’s Hospices’s management (including the Volunteer Services Manager) and trustees have primary responsibility for the successful implementation of the policy by:
+Shooting Star Children’s Hospices’ management and trustees have primary responsibility for the successful implementation of the policy by:

 • Not discriminating in the course of employment against fellow employees or job applicants.